-For normal takeoff planning, pilots should use the manufacturer's recommended rotation speed (Vr) or lift-off speed (Vlof).
-If no such speeds are published, a minimum of Vmc plus five knots should be used for Vr.
-For a rule, light twins should not be airborne before reaching Vmc.
+For normal takeoff planning, use the manufacturer's recommended rotation speed (Vr) or lift-off speed (Vlof).
+If no such speeds are published, use a minimum of minimum control speed (Vmc) plus 5 knots for Vr.
+As a rule, light twins should not be airborne before reaching Vmc.

 After lift-off, the next consideration is to gain altitude as rapidly as practicable.
-After leaving the ground, altitude gain is more important than achieving an enroute climb airspeed.
-The airplane should be allowed to accelerate in a shallow climb to attain Vy, the best both engine rate of climb speed.
-Vy should be maintained until a safe single engine maneuvering altitude, typically at least 400 feet AGL, has been achieved.
-(If Vy would result in a pitch attitude in excess of 15 degrees, consider limiting the initial pitch attitude to 15 degrees to minimize control difficulty if an engine is lost.)
-Then a transition to an enroute climb can be made as climb power is set.
+After leaving the ground, altitude gain is more important than achieving an en route climb airspeed.
+Allow the airplane to accelerate in a shallow climb to attain Vy, the best rate of climb speed when both engines are operating.
+Maintain Vy until a safe single-engine maneuvering altitude, typically at least 400 feet above ground level (AGL), has been achieved.
+(If Vy would result in a pitch attitude of more than 15 degrees, consider limiting the initial pitch attitude to 15 degrees to minimize control difficulty if an engine is lost.)
+A transition to an en route climb can then be made as climb power is set.